JohnCorby/GravityGuild2/DESIGN.md

 - mc has bad hitreg but could be fun
 -
 - PROBLEM: mc hitreg is so bad its impossible to hit. making hitboxes bigger might defeat the point of the bow lol
+-
+- every kill i got with this is player standing still and felt way cheaper than the other weapons. i just made this a long punch for now